15+ min read

 4 min read

-are the most frequently used communications vehicles for IT companies to discuss ESG / sustainability, outside of their sustainability report
+Press releases and Annual reports are the most frequently used communications vehicles for IT companies to discuss ESG/sustainability, outside of their sustainability report.

-Press releases are regularly used across the sector to announce newly published company sustainability reports, sustainability related rankings, certifications and awards, inclusion in the Dow Jones Sustainability Index (DJSI) e.g. MasterCard ($MA), Computer Sciences Corp ($CSC), Xerox ($XRX), new product launches, commercial partnerships, and often to reference the National Association for Environmental Management (NAEM) ratings report
+Press releases are regularly used across the sector to announce newly published company sustainability reports, sustainability-related rankings, certifications, and awards, inclusion in the Dow Jones Sustainability Index (DJSI) e.g. MasterCard ($MA), Computer Sciences Corp ($CSC), Xerox ($XRX), new product launches, commercial partnerships, and often to reference the National Association for Environmental Management (NAEM) rating report.

 Environmental sustainability and energy disclosure in annual reports across the entire IT sector included: companies’ general sustainability discussion, and references related to policy and programs, products and services, supplier and supply chain, energy efficiency and renewable energy, ISO 14001 Environmental Management System Certification, capital access through “green bonds” and specific performance references.
 Two companies provide robust examples of the disclosure breadth across the sector and its services sub-sectors, respectively: SAP ($SAP SE) and Infosys ($INFY)